shivalikachavan/p8105_final/final_report/Final_Report.md

 change in the rate after legalization was similar to the overall change.

 When put together, these tests of proportion suggest that health outcomes have worsened since 2017 across the US overall.
-These result do not show that sports betting legalization changes these trends beyond what is observed temporally.
+These results do not show that sports betting legalization changes these trends beyond what is observed temporally at the national level.

 However, this conclusion is modified when we look at the relative risk of adverse health outcomes in 2024: